 — DATA VALIDATION —

 The purpose of data validation is to encourage best practices in data collection and reporting.
 It is a vital element in GRESB’s work to provide high-quality data to Investor Members and the fund managers and companies completing the Assessments.
 This page provides an overview of the validation process.
-The Reference Guides contain more information on the process for each Assessment, available on the Participant Guidance page.
+The Reference Guides contain more information on the process for each Assessment.

 Automatic validation consists of errors and warnings displayed to participants as they fill out their Assessments.
 Some of the rules implemented are: